 For Seniors: Make Your Laptop Keyboard Easier to Use

-The Make the Keyboard Easier to Use dialog box appears.
+In the resulting Make the Keyboard Easier to Use dialog box, make any of these settings:

-To have Windows play a sound when you press Caps Lock, Num Lock, or Scroll Lock, select the Turn on Toggle Keys option.
+Turn on Toggle Keys: You can set up Windows to play a sound when you press Caps Lock, Num Lock, or Scroll Lock.

-If you sometimes press a key very lightly or press it so hard that it activates twice, you can use this setting to adjust repeat rates to account for that.
-Use the Set Up Filter Keys link to fine-tune settings after turning on this option.
+Turn on Filter Keys: If you sometimes press a key very lightly or press it so hard that it activates twice, you can use this setting to adjust repeat rates to adjust for that.
+Use the Set Up Filter Keys link to fine-tune settings if you make this choice.

-The option prevents windows from shifting automatically when you move them close to the edge of your screen.
+Make It Easier to Manage Windows: If you want to avoid windows shifting automatically when you move them to the edge of your screen, use this setting.

 To save the new settings, click OK, and then click the Close button to close the Ease of Access Center.

-You can click the Learn about Additional Assistive Technologies Online link to go the Microsoft web site and discover add-on and third-party programs that might help you if you have a visual, hearing, or input-related challenge.
+You can click the Learn about Additional Assistive Technologies Online link at the bottom of the keyboard settings window to go to the Microsoft website and discover add-on and third-party programs that might help you if you have a visual, hearing, or input-related challenge.